Dental hygiene program takes PHS graduate to Jamaica

 You have free articles remaining.

-Schrock said communication was not a problem.
+Communication was not a problem, according to Schrock.
 Jamaicans speak a form of English called Patois that evolved out of its Creole roots.

 In those isolated areas, opportunities to get their teeth cleaned do not come along all that often.